kyma-project/cli/docs/gen-docs/kyma_create_system.md

 ## Synopsis

-Use this command to create a system on a Kyma cluster.
+Use this command to create a system on the Kyma cluster.

 ### Detailed description

-A system in Kyma is used to bind external systems and applications into the cluster and allow Kyma services and functions to receive events and communicate with them.
+A system in Kyma is used to bind external systems and applications to the cluster and allow Kyma services and functions to communicate with them and receive events.
-Once a system is created in kyma, use the token provided by this command to grant access to the external system into the kyma cluster.
+Once a system is created in Kyma, use the token provided by this command to allow the external system to access the Kyma cluster.

-To generate a new token, rerun the same command with the --update flag.
+To generate a new token, rerun the same command with the `--update` flag.